imalikov/pine_script_docs/source/essential/Drawings.rst

     if barstate.isrealtime
         label.new(bar_index[10], na, text="Label", yloc=yloc.abovebar)

-This case is rare, and very confusing.
+This case is rare and very confusing.
 Pine team knows about it and works hard to make things simpler and clearer.